rust-lang/reference/src/types/impl-trait.md

 > Note: This is often called "impl Trait in argument position".

-Functions can declare an argument to be an anonymous type parameter where the callee must provide a type that has the bounds declared by the anonymous type parameter and the function can only use the methods available by the trait bounds of the anonymous type parameter.
+Functions can declare an argument to be an anonymous type parameter where the caller must provide a type that has the bounds declared by the anonymous type parameter and the function can only use the methods available by the trait bounds of the anonymous type parameter.